FrancoisCarouge/Kalman/README.md

 Design, development, and testing uncovered unexpected facets of the projects:

 - The filter's state, output, and input column vectors should be type template parameters to allow the filter to participate in full-compile time verification of unit and index-type safeties.
+- There exists Kalman filters with hundreds of state variables.

 ## Performance